 Schedule Creation 1.
-All parties shall discuss possible dates available for events in the first Schedule creation week of December.
-2. Dates will be for 25 home games between March 1 st and November 30 th of each year.
+All parties shall discuss possible dates available for events in the first 2. week of December.
+Dates will be for 25 home games between March 1 st and November 30 th of each year.
 3. Available dates will be those where the DIA and ASM anticipate there will be a minimum of 393 spaces available in the Sports Complex Garage.
 4. Jacksonville Armada FC and ASM shall coordinate development of a preliminary schedule for dates and times for up to 25 home games by no later than December 31 of each year.
-Jacksonville Armada FC may request up to 25 additional dates subject to availability in the Sports Complex Garage as determined by DIA and ASM, also by December 31.
-5. Jacksonville Armada FC is allowed to schedule 17 games on either Friday or Saturday night.
+Jacksonville Armada FC may request up to 25 additional dates subject to availability in the Sports 5.
+Complex Garage as determined by DIA and ASM, also by December 31.
+Jacksonville Armada FC is allowed to schedule 17 games on either Friday or Saturday night.
 Blackout Dates 1.
 Blackout dates will be provided by the DIA, in association with ASM.
-These will be provided in the first week of December when discussing possible dates.Blackout dates on which no games may be scheduled (or if preliminarily 2.
-Blackout dates on which no games may be scheduled (or if preliminarily scheduled must be rescheduled) include any events at EverBank Stadium utilizing the Stadium Bowl, which includes but is not limited to Jaguars games, the FL/GA game, and other stadium bowl events.
+These will be provided in the first week of December when discussing possible dates.
+2. Blackout dates on which no games may be scheduled (or if preliminarily scheduled must be rescheduled) include any events at EverBank Stadium utilizing the Stadium Bowl, which includes but is not limited to Jaguars games, the FL/GA game, and other stadium bowl events.
 Additional Terms and 1.
-Parties shall stay in close communication, no less frequently than Conditions monthly, as the season approaches and during the season, regarding additional events that are being scheduled and occurring within the Sports Complex, that may reduce the capacity of the Sports Complex Garage below the 393-space threshold that necessitates changing the starting time of a soccer game or rescheduling the game to a different date.
+Conditions monthly, as the season approaches and during the season, regarding additional events that are being scheduled and occurring within the Sports Complex, that may reduce the capacity of the Sports Complex Garage below the 393-space threshold that necessitates changing the starting time of a soccer game or rescheduling the game to a different date.
 2. Jacksonville Armada FC will be notified a certain, to be determined number of days before match day for a time change or a date change.
 3. Team shall use commercially reasonable efforts to have its ticket holders park in the Sports Complex Garage.
 4. This agreement will be for three (3) years commencing on December 1 st of the year before the Armada hosts its inaugural season in the new facility.